Junha0Zhang/junha0Zhang.github.io/_projects/5_project.md

     Left: The test result on real patient in the OR.
 According to the feedback from surgeon, we have achieved clinical accuracy.
 Right: Test on phantom head.
 Because there is no noise around (such as the mouth tubing or hair), the registration is (and should be) nearly perfect.
 </div>

 Because I signed a non-disclosure, I cannot share technical details about this project.
-If you want to discuss potential surgical applications with mixed reality, feel free to [email](mailto:junhzhang@student.ethz.ch) me!
+If you want to discuss other potential surgical applications with mixed reality, feel free to [email](mailto:junhzhang@student.ethz.ch) me!